KI7MT/dotnet-core-examples/Database/rdaas/README.md

 The conceptual components can be broken down into three basic areas during development, and the order of work:

-- Data Store (Postgresql, MongoDB, Redis, other Data Stores)
+* Data Store (PostgreSQL, MongoDB, Redis, other Data Stores)
-- Application API (JSON/JSONB) RESt Endpoints
+* Application API (JSON/JSONB) RESt Endpoints
-- Web Based Interface for administration, or Web MVC.
+* Web Based Interface for administration, or Web MVC.

 The current focus is on Data Storage, solidifying base models, draft API concepts, and measure initial performance across various host platforms.